trothr/znetboot/CP_Commands.md

 An example is:

     vmcp ipl linux
+    #cp ipl linux

 In this example, if there is no NSS named LINUX, then the command results in an error and your virtual machine continues to run whatever kernel it was running when the command was issued.

+# disconnect

+Use the `disconnect` command to release your virtual console without logging off (and destroying your virtual machine).
+This is essential at some point if you have been working from a 3270 session because the session will eventually break due to network interruptions or other disruptions, but you'll no doubt want your Linux virtual machine to continue running.

+    vmcp disc
+    #cp disc